London Trip Diary

 Next stop was Harrods.
-I didn't expect much.
-It was impressive.
+I didn’t expect much but it was impressive.
 Each department was as big as some stores.
-A whole large room devoted just to chocolate.
-It was very busy with both tourists but also lots of people actually buying stuff.
+A whole large room just devoted to chocolate.
+It was busy with both tourists but also people actually buying stuff.
 Staff were very friendly.

-We ended the day with a good meal at an Indian restaurant.
+We ended the day with a good meal at an Indian restaurant in our neighborhood.

-Day 2 - Westminster Abbey, Houses of Parliament, and Tea
+Day 2 - Westminister Abbey, Houses of Parliament, and tea

-Day 3 - The Tower of London and the Mayflower Pub
+Day 3 - Tower of London and the Mayflower Pub

 A long tube ride on the Circle Line got us to the Tower of London well before it opened.
-As a tourist site since the time of Elizabeth I, you are nearly obligated to visit if you haven't before.
+As a tourist site since the time of Elizabeth I, you are nearly obligated to visit.
 There are Roman ruins at the site that date from 200 AD.
-But it was William the Conqueror who built the White Tower which stands in the center of the site soon after the Battle of Hastings in 1066.
+William the Conqueror built the White Tower which stands in the center of the site soon after the Battle of Hastings in 1066.
 So we saw where William was crowned king in Westminster Abbey yesterday and today we saw where he lived.

 The Tower has a dark history.
-We all know about the many people whose were imprisoned there and, often, beheaded.
-It turns out that most of the prisoners were important people and often accused of treason -- not your common thief.
-Some even had apartments and lived with their families and servants while waiting their trials.
+We all know that many people whose were imprisoned there and, often, beheaded.
+Most prisoners were important people and often accused of treason — not your common thief or murderer.
+Some even had apartments and lived with their families and servants while awaiting trial.
 I liked seeing the traitors gate entrance to the Tower.
-How many movies and TV series have there been where the person is taken to the Tower by boat and enters through this dark gate.
+How many movies and TV series have shown the prisoner taken to the Tower by boat and entering through this dark gate.
 It was sobering to see the place where so many tragic historic figures had passed.

 We took the Warders tour as recommended by Rick Steves.
 It was free and fun.
 The guide had a great sense of humor and a loud voice.
 Before the tour started we saw the crown jewels.
-They have much more there than just one crown.
+It is much more than just one crown.
+There are lots of crowns as well as gold and silver.
 The whole exhibit is in a vault with armed guards.
 After the tour we visited the White Tower with its impressive armament collection.
-Then a few other sites such as the room where Richard III's nephews were kept and ultimately murdered.
-Apparently their bodies were discovered several hundred years after they disappeared.
+Then a few other sites such as the room where Richard III’s nephews were kept and ultimately murdered.
+Their bodies were discovered several hundred years after they disappeared.

 Early afternoon was spent eating fish and chips and drinking at the Mayflower Pub.
 This is an traditional but very old English pub.
 It is located where the Mayflower docked before it left for the new world.
 They have a book you can sign if you are related to someone who sailed on the Mayflower.
 Jan is related to Richard Warren who was on the Mayflower so she signed the book.